EIG-Studio/R-TYPE/Docs/protocol.md

 This message is sent to the client when a new player is created

-### Ennemy
+### Enemy

-Message: `NEW_ENNEMY [ID] [X] [Y] [TYPE]`
+Message: `NEW_ENEMY [ID] [X] [Y] [TYPE]`

-This message is sent to the client when a new ennemy is created
+This message is sent to the client when a new enemy is created

-Message: `MOVE_ENNEMY [ID]`
+Message: `MOVE_ENEMY [ID]`

-This message is sent to the client when a ennemy is moved
+This message is sent to the client when a enemy is moved

 Message: `DELETE [ID]`

-This message is sent to the client when a ennemy is move
+This message is sent to the client when a enemy is move

 ### Player Projectile

 Message: `PLAYER_PROJECTILE [ID] [X] [Y] [TYPE]`

 This message is sent to the client when a new projectile is created

 Message `MOVE_PROJECTILE [ID]`

 This message is sent to the client when a projectile is moved

 Message: `DELETE_PROJECTILE [ID]`